mongodb/docs/content/migrate-data-from-mlab-to-atlas.md

 - The live migration process may not be able to keep up with a source cluster whose write workload is greater than what can be transferred and applied to the destination cluster.
-You may need to scale the destination cluster up to a instance with more processing power, bandwidth or disk IO.
+You may need to scale the destination cluster up to an instance with more processing power, bandwidth, or disk IO.

 - The destination Atlas cluster must be a replica set.
 You can [scale the cluster](https://docs.atlas.mongodb.com/scale-cluster/) to a sharded cluster after migration.

 - You cannot select an M0 (Free Tier) cluster as the destination for live migration.

-**Important**: If possible, ensure the destination cluster is empty.
-If the destination cluster already contains data, ensure that the source and destination clusters do not share any namespaces, excluding those on the ``admin`` and ``local`` database.
+- The destination cluster should be empty, excluding data on the ``admin`` and ``local`` databases, to prevent namespace collisions.
 A namespace is the full path to a collection in ``<database>.<collection>`` format.
-For example, if both the source and destination have the ``foo.bar`` namespace, migration will fail.
+For example, if both the source and the destination cluster contain data in the ``foo.bar`` namespace, the procedure will fail.

-### Configure MongoDB users
+### Configure MongoDB Users

 The Atlas Live Migration tool *does not* migrate user and role data.
 You must [configure the necessary MongoDB users](https://docs.atlas.mongodb.com/security-add-mongodb-users/), such that your applications have the same level of data and operational access as provided on the mLab cluster.

-### Whitelist applications that must connect to the cluster
+### Whitelist Applications That Must Connect to the Cluster

 Atlas defaults to blocking all incoming connections not on the IP whitelist.
 The Live Migration tool automatically adds a temporary whitelist entry for the